My Latin Life here to give you some insight into the cost of living in Latin America.

 My Latin Life's Personal Recommendations

-If you want to have a nice, comfortable life in Latin America, you're going to want a bit more of a monthly income than the minimum outlined above.
+If you want to have a nice, comfortable life in Latin America, you're going to want to be hitting certain monthly figures of income.

-In my opinion, here's what you should be making per month to enjoy life in each city as a single man in his 20s or 30s:
+In my opinion, here's the minimum you should be making per month to enjoy life in each aforementioned city.

 Bogota = $1500.00